wp-plugins/flickr-eyecandy/Readme.txt

     - a pipe-separated list of the above.
 For example, if you specify "fish|leaf|blue,water", then you will get a photo that is tagged with either "fish" or "leaf" or "blue and water".
+The plugin randomly selects which term to use for a Flickr search, and then randomly selects one of the returned photos for display.

 That's it !

 == Frequently Asked Questions ==

+= Will this plugin cycle through photos, like a slideshow? =

+No.  It grabs a list of photos from Flickr, based on search terms you provide, and then selects one of those photos on the rendered page.
+It does not cycle through photos.

+If you refresh the page, it will randomly select a photo again.
+It will probably be a different photo, but not always.

 = Where do I get an API Key? =